You are listening to the Sean Hannity Radio Show podcast.

 There were real challenges, as I've been pointing out, procedurally parliamentary maneuvers, which is just such an arcane pain in the ass, if I can just say it.

-Ensuring America's health the public creation of corporate health care system.
+Ensuring America's Health, the public creation of corporate health care system.

-Sean you you crash our servers.
+Sean, you crashed our servers.

 It's ridiculous.

-You've gotten hundreds of doctors, hundreds of patients over the last couple of months uh talking about direct care.
+You've gotten hundreds of doctors, hundreds of patients over the last couple of months talking about direct care.

 That's fine.

-We know that incentives matter and it's the doctors who have the requisite expertise to to think about when a patient needs care or not.
+And it's the doctors who have the requisite expertise to think about when a patient needs care or not.

-That's why we have to defend planned parenthood.
+That's why we have to defend Planned Parenthood.

 We don't have prenatal care here.

-Okay just abortions.
+Okay, just abortions.

 Planned Parenthood has been around for a long time.